The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Revenue per hour (same output, better pricing, or client mix)

 That’s the power of the Monthly Efficiency Upgrade.
-It’s not about finding every improvement.
-It’s about finding one improvement monthly and letting compound math work.
+It’s not about finding every improvement—it’s about finding one improvement monthly and letting compound math work.

 Part 1: Revenue Efficiency Scan (12 minutes)